Elaeagnifolia/brave-nine-data-parsers/README.md

 # brown-dust-data-parsers

-Python scripts used to parse Brown Dust JSON Data to Wikicode on https://browndust.wiki
+Python scripts used to parse Brave Nine JSON Data to Wikicode on https://bravenine.miraheze.org
 * These previously parsed the XML Data files, but these have been deprecated in-game.

 ## Requirements